Storm Darragh News: Weather warnings continue as winds near 100mph lead to flight cancellations. - ExBulletin

 Residents are struggling with flooding on Greyfriars Avenue in Hereford, Herefordshire, after the River Wye burst its banks due to Storm Darragh.

-Council President Diana Toynbee posted on #Greyfriars #Hereford #Wye A worrying day for residents The level has now reached 5.3 meters and is still rising.
+Council President Diana Toynbee posted on #Greyfriars #Hereford #Wye A worrying day for residents The level is now at 5.3 meters and still rising.

 It is expected to peak this evening.